collins-research/FuzzM/USING.md

 Several options are intended only for debugging purposes and are so indicated.
 The most commonly used options are:

-* `-target` This option is used to specify the URL of the AMQP server.
+* `-amqp` This option is used to specify the URL of the AMQP server.
   If this option is not provided the fuzzer will not attempt to send test vectors.